abacusorg/AbacusSummit/docs/data-access.rst

 - the 3% "A" field particle subsample at redshifts 0.1, 0.3, 0.4, 1.7, 3.0;
 - the 100% time slice outputs.

-Some simulations, like ``AbacusSummit_highbase_c000_ph100`` have all of their products on disk.
-Which simulations have all their data on disk may vary with time depending on user demand.
-Browsing the file tree (Globus or NERSC) is the best way to see if a particular simulation happens data products that are normally only on tape.
+Some simulations, like ``AbacusSummit_highbase_c000_ph100``, have all of their products on disk.
+The list of such simulations may change over time depending on user demand.
+Browsing the file tree (Globus or NERSC) is the best way to see if a particular simulation happens to have data products that are normally only on tape.

 Some data products (initial conditions, merger trees) are not yet exposed via the web interface of this portal, but they can still be manually accessed by browsing the directory tree via Globus.